Documents of Freedom: A Tradition of Rights

 At this free one-day seminar, you will discover resources to help engage your students with the Constitution, the Federalist Papers, the Anti-Federalist Papers and Madison’s Notes of Debates in the Federal Convention.

-This workshop is for U.S. History, Government, Economics, Civics and Social Studies teachers and will help meet numerous state standards and will integrate with the Common Core.
+This workshop is for U.S. History, Government, Economics, Civics and Social Studies teachers and will help meet numerous state standards.

 - Program Location: Central New Mexico, Workforce Training Center - map it